DFOglider/pilotingApp/README.md

 2. Copy `pilotingApp` code to the shiny server directory and install all required packages (see above).

 3. Go to the server URL, and follow step 5 above.

+## Offline version
+1. Prior to using version offline, follow steps 1-3 indicated in the Standalone section.
+2. Create a directory called `data` in the app directory
+3. Place data recieved inside `data` with directory structure `glider/M[0-9][0-9]`
+4. Run the app by clicking "Run App" at the top of the code editor in RStudio.
+5. Once the app is running, select the `glider` and `mission` from the pull-down menu, and click "Load data" to fetch data placed in the loacal folder on your machine.

+Note : If using the offline version on the ship while connected to ships internet,
+       the map is most likely not going to work.